mila-ai4h/ai4h_databank/README.md

 ### App Deployment

 The simplest way to deploy the apps is via the CI/CD pipelines.
+We have automated deployment using github actions.

-Every time a new PR is opened, the CI/CD runs and deploys the apps on dev instances (assuming all checks pass)
+Every time a new PR is opened, the CI/CD runs and deploys the apps on both dev instances once all checks pass.
+Checks include unit tests and linting (black and isort).

-Once merged to `main`, the app is then deployed to the `prod` instances.
+Once a PR gets merged to `main`, the app is then deployed to the `prod` instances.

 Currently, the CI/CD pipeline deploys the mounted app on heroku and the buster gradio app on huggingface.

+## Configuring the App

+The app uses [buster 🤖](www.github.com/jerpint/buster) at its core.

+Buster uses a config file, `./src/cfg/py`, where all of the settings including models used, prompts, number of sources retrieved, etc. can be tuned.

+Refer to Buster documentation to learn more about customizing and adding features.

+The frontend is all powered by Gradio's interface.

 ## Chunk Management

-TODO: Add details on how to update/manage chunks
+We built our own chunk management tool, which combines both pinecone and mongoDB.
+Pinecone is used exclusively as a vector store, and all metadata associated to vectors are indexed in mongodb.

+## Logging and Feedback

+The app supports feedback and logging, which is all stored on mongodb.

+### Feedback and interaction logging

+All feedback forms are uploaded to mongodb, to their relevant database collections set in `cfg.py`.

+The `INSTANCE_TYPE` env. variable determines which database to log to (prod, dev, or local).

+Interactions (all submitted questions+responses) are logged to their own separate collection.

+Finally, flagged submissions are also stored in their own collection.

+### System logs

+On huggingface, system logs are only kept on the the ephemeral built-in logging.
+This logging gets reset every time a new build is triggered.

+On heroku, we use papertrail to capture and store system logs.

 ## How to backup a database